I do, I do!

 With the master’s advice in mind, here are fifteen grammar grammar lessons to keep on top of your toolbox:

 This house, which is mine, was built by Jack.

 2. Punctuation Matters

 Lynee Truss explains this best in Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation

 The first sentence explains a woman is nothing if she doesn’t have a man in her life.

-The second explains a man is nothing if he doesn’t have a women in his life.
+The second explains that a man is nothing if he doesn’t have a woman in his life.

 Can you see the difference?

 3. Girl’s and Girls’